Publications and Forms

 Zermelo is a software application developed by David Marcus and provided via the Ratings Central website for the purpose of running table tennis tournaments.
 The automation of tournament management makes the running of a tournament much more efficient than if the tournament is run manually.
 The software also has a facility to submit results to the Ratings Central website (www.ratingscentral.com).
 As TTSA requires State Championships & Sanctioned tournament results to be submitted to Ratings Central, using Zermelo is the solution.

-All Accredited coaches, Junior Team Mangers, and any officials working with juniors are now required by Table Tennis SA to have a National Police check.
-This is necessary to comply with the Office of Recreation Sports requirements and for the safety of any children coming into contact with any of the above personnel.
+All Accredited coaches, Junior Team Mangers, and any officials working with juniors are now required by Table Tennis SA to have a DCSI History Assessment undertaken.
+This is necessary to comply with the Dept of Education & Child Development and Office of Recreation Sports requirements towards providing a child safe environment.

 Table Tennis South Australia Inc. (TTSA) in partnership with its affiliated Clubs and Associations, is committed to providing its members with a smoke-free playing environment.

 The practice of smoking and the inherent health risks is not consistent with the health image associated with the sport of Table Tennis.